PTSD: National Center for PTSD

 Provides information on the prevalence of sleep problems that are common with PTSD and reviews best practices for treatment, including cognitive behavioral therapy for insomnia (CBT-I).

-- Marijuana Use and PTSD Among Veterans
+- Cannabis Use and PTSD Among Veterans

 - Treatment of Co-Occurring PTSD and Substance Use Disorder in Veterans Affairs